-In the upcoming year, our Armed Forces will build on the past year's achievements, adapt to emergent challenges, seize new opportunities, and continue to provide for our common defense.
-We will continue to face threats to our security, whether from aggressive states or violent terrorist organizations.
-But our military will be ready for them, and our response will be a source of pride for the American people.
+In the upcoming year, our Armed Forces will build on the past year's achievements, adapt to emergent challenges, seize new opportunities, and provide for our common defense.
+We will continue to face threats to our security, whether from aggressive states or violent non-state actors.
+Our Joint Force will be ready, and our response will be a source of pride for the American people.
 In all of our efforts, we will aim to maintain strength of character and professionalism-at the individual and institutional level-that is beyond reproach.

 As we embark on this critical new course, we will need Congress' support to help us build the Joint Force the Nation needs and to strengthen our relationship with the American people.
 As I stated before, this budget and the choices that underlie it should be understood in the context of the comprehensive, carefully balanced, multi-year plan they support.
-These choices were tough.
-Some decisions will be controversial.
-But they call for an investment that allows our force to take the steps necessary to ensure our Nation's defense for years to come.
-We ask Congress to support this budget and, more importantly, to avoid the deep and indiscriminant cuts that sequestration would impose.
+We ask Congress to support this budget while working to avoid the deep cuts that sequestration would impose.